 One of those bars called us for a sangria to end our first day in Sevilla.

-From there, we walked, about 5 minutes away, to Casa de Pilatos.
+After breakfast at the hotel, we walked for about 5 minutes to get to Casa de Pilatos.
 It’s a typical house from the region.
 You can visit the whole house or just the main level as I did.
 The 2nd floor, it is with a guide at an specific time, so ask about it when you arrive.
 The architecture and decoration is amazing.
 You’ll get to see more ‘azulejos’, typical tiles from the area, beautiful garden and get to hear more about the house while listening to the audio guide that it’s included with the price.
-Have you seen the movie ‘Day and Knight’ with Tom Cruise and Cameron Diaz?
+Have you seen the movie ‘Knight and Day‘ with Tom Cruise and Cameron Diaz?
 You might recognize this house from it!

 Another taxi took us to Calle San Jose, close to the hotel and where a lot of bars, cafes and restaurants are located.
 We had lunch and found out the meaning of ‘siesta’.
 It is really hot outside that you can get tired faster than normal, which made me want to get a cold beer, making me even tired, and then take a nap, siesta time!
 I barely take naps while in Venezuela or Florida.
 Besides, between 3 to 5pm the streets are empty!
 Although today, the weather behaved much better than yesterday.

+We also visited La Torre del Oro (Tower of Gold).
 Once we arrived at the tower, we took a stroll by the river.
 There are boat tours that will take you through the river while telling you about different spots you pass by, but we decided to go to a Flamenco show since we were in Andalusia!
+It was our last night.

 By the end of the day, by 9pm with the sun out still, we sat at one of the bars close to the hotel, to have some tapas and sangria.